-APPENDIX F
+APPENDIX F: Local Official Forms

 In re: Case No. , Debtor(s).
-Chapter COVERSHEET FOR AMENDING CREDIT ORS OR CREDITOR INFORMATION This notice is being filed in accordance with filing of an amendment to the debtor's lists, scholes 1009 and/or 1019, which adds, deletes, or mo I hereby certify that: · · · · · · · · · · · · · · · · · · · in the format specified by the Clerk, or end NextGen CM/ECF; 3. provided notice to affected parties, include of the documents required by Local Russervice with the Court; and/or List of Creditors of only the added creditors electronically uploaded the added creditors in ling service of a copy of this notice and a copy le 1009-1(b)(1)-(6) and filed a certificate of 4. filed an amended schedule(s) and sumn 1009-1(a). nary of schedules as required by Local Rule .
-The paper filed changes the address of a creditor schedules, and/or adds the name and address of as as reflected on the attached list .
-I have: •
+Chapter COVERSHEET FOR AMENDING CREDIT ORS OR CREDITOR INFORMATION This notice is being filed in accordance with filing of an amendment to the debtor's lists, scholes 1009 and/or 1019, which adds, deletes, or mo I hereby certify that: in the format specified by the Clerk, or on NextGen CM/ECF; 3. provided notice to affected parties, include of the documents required by Local Russervice with the Court; and/or the attached list (include name and address of List of Creditors of only the added creditors electronically uploaded the added creditors in ling service of a copy of this notice and a copy le 1009-1(b)(1)-(6) and filed a certificate of nary of schedules as required by Local Rule • • The paper filed changes the address of a creditor schedules, and/or adds the name and address of an address of a creditor to the schedules. • •

-- provided notice to affected parties, including service of a copy of this notice and a copy 1. of the documents required by Local Rule 1009-1(b)(1)-(6) and filed a certificate of service with the Court; and - filed an amended schedule(s) and summary of schedules as required by Local Rule 2.
+- as reflected on the attached list.
+I have: provided notice to affected parties, including service of a copy of this notice and a copy 1. of the documents required by Local Rule 1009-1(b)(1)-(6) and filed a certificate of service with the Court; and - filed an amended schedule(s) and summary of schedules as required by Local Rule 2.
 1009-1(a) or other paper.